Things to do during recovery

 For the Travel Lover: Learn a Foreign Language

-For the explorers out there, one way to help you look forward to your life post-treatment could be to plan a trip for once you're feeling healthy again.
-Use this to drive your use of the spare time you have once out of hospital and start learning a new language.
+For the adventurers out there, one way to help you look forward to your life post-treatment could be to plan a trip together for once your feeling healthy again.
+But why stop there?
+Use this to drive your time together and start learning a new language.
 In the UK, Spanish is one of the most popular languages to learn, but you could try your hand at French, Portuguese or even British Sign Language!

 Enjoy a Tasty Treat: Diversify your Cooking Skills

-While heart valve disease is not specifically linked to any lifestyle factors such as diet or alcohol consumption, a healthful and nutritious diet is vital to your recovery as it contributes to overall heart health!
-Once you're ready why not experiment with some of the most delicious and healthy recipes out there?
-Try out meals you wouldn’t normally eat and a few sweet and low-fat treats for special occasions.
+While heart valve disease is not specifically linked to any lifestyle factors such as diet or alcohol consumption, a healthful and nutritious diet is vital to recovery as it contributes to overall heart health!
+Why not experiment with the most delicious recipes out there?
+Try out recipes you wouldn’t normally eat, like Asian dishes, vegetarian or vegan meals and a few sweet and low-fat treats for special occasions.
 The internet is filled with a wealth of recipe inspiration, and cookbooks are common place in bookshops and supermarkets.

 Green Fingers: Plant a Flower or Vegetable Bed

-Once you begin to feel comfortable moving about a bit, why not embrace the outdoors and plant something in a raised bed.
-Gardening is a productive, stress-relieving activity that can instantly add an air of freshness to your recovery routine and having the raised element ensures you don’t overexert yourself by stretching too much.
+Once your loved one begins to feel comfortable moving about a bit, why not embrace the outdoors and invest some time in the garden together.
+Gardening is a productive, stress-relieving activity that can instantly add an air of freshness to your home and having the raised element ensures you don’t overexert yourself by stretching too much.
 Here are two sites that might inspire your further: